priyaterala/DR-Reddy-dialy-cash-segment/README.md

 And iam working in google colab environment.

 In this repo I created files:
-1.Uploading csv file in to colab environment,
+1.Uploading csv file in to colab environment.

-2.How to work with Python Pandas using above dataframe, 3.Implementing Linear Regressor Model using different Training and Test Data Frames.
+2.How to work with Python Pandas using above dataframe.

+3.Implementing Linear Regressor Model using different Training and Test Data Frames.

-4.Implementing Logistic Regression Model(Classification) for a defined threshold value and calculating Accuracy and AUC on the validation dataset
+4.Implementing Logistic Regression Model(Classification) for a defined threshold value and calculating Accuracy and AUC on the validation dataset.

 5.Implementing Neural Networks and its hidden layers using the TensorFlow DNNRegressor class and to train to learn nonlinearities in a dataset and achieve better performance than a linear regression model.